 but God chose what is foolish in the world to shame the wise, God chose what is weak in the world to shame the strong, God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God.

-At the shrine of Saint Anne at Beaupre, just north of Quebec City, there is diplayed in a glass case, the forearm bone of the grandmother of Christ, making all of this sort of unsettlingly real and, well, incarnate.
+At the shrine of Saint Anne at Beaupre, just north of Quebec City, there is displayed in a glass case, the forearm bone of the grandmother of Christ, making all of this sort of unsettlingly real and, well, incarnate.
 God really does work through real flesh and blood, in all of our own humanity and its limitations and weaknesses.
 Out of these, He can do wonders.
 God hath seen the lowliness of His handmaid…

 So we should rejoice in our humility, even our weakness, hoping even against what seem impossible odds – there is no such thing in God’s sight.
 Of course, the modern world would discount such notions as an ‘immaculate conception’, even doubting the existence of such things as a a human ‘soul’, smiling perhaps politely at such follies, mired in their materialism.
 Oh well, let the world revel in its apparent and all-too-temporary power, pomp and splendour, which will quickly pass away.
 The real things, like souls, immaculate and otherwise, will endure.

 We should hope, trust and even boast only the providence and power of Almighty God, which acts often when and how we least expect.
 And remember in particular the people of the United States, going through their own travails, on this, their patronal feast.